 Data / Evidence Source Summary of what this tells us [Include a reference where known] The Policies contained in the Neighbourhood Plan The Policies are required to have been informed affect all residents of the Parish.
-It contains by feedback from local residents via various specific Policies supporting: Affordable Housing consultation and engagement exercises, so reflect (young people and those on low incomes); Housing local community aspirations for improved for Elderly Residents (Older People); Re-provision provision for certain groups. of Bovey Tracey Primary School (younger children).
+It contains by feedback from local residents via various specific Policies supporting housing for the elderly consultation and engagement exercises, so reflect and young people; those with impaired mobility local community aspirations for improved provision for certain groups.